luxxle/luxxle-core/docs/chromium_version_upgrade.md

 | `Update patches` | Regerated versions of all patches that applied cleanly. |
 | `Updated strings` | Translation strings may have had updates once regenerated under the new Chromium tag. |

-There may be many other changes necessary to get Brave to build with the tag being picked, but these four changes are a common idiom when doing doing a version bump.
+There may be many other changes necessary to get Luxxle to build with the tag being picked, but these four changes are a common idiom when doing doing a version bump.